addiedavis/virtual-pet-shelter/README.md

 - methods this class should have
 	-return a Collection of all the pets in the shelter
 	- return a specific VirtualPet's name
-	- allow intake of a homeless pet (add)
+	- allow intake of a homeless pet
-	- allow adoption of a homeless pet (adopt)
+	- allow adoption of a homeless pet
-	- feed all the pets in the shelter
-	- water all the pets in the shelter
-	- plays with an individual pet
-- include a tick method for each of the pets in the shelter, updating their needs

-## VirtualPet class
+		- eventually go back and throw a "Sorry couldn't find pet" if an invalid name is typed in.
 - variables
 	- name
 	- description